Question: Is appropriate for adoption within a larger institutional context?

 HPC: If you have an HPC machine that runs resource managers like SGE, SLURM, PBS, LSF, Torque, Condor, or other job batch queuing systems, then users can launch Dask on these systems today using either:

 bsubor other submission tools in interactive settings.

-- Dask MPI which uses MPI for deployment in
+Dask MPI which uses MPI for deployment in batch settings

 For more information see High Performance Computers

 Kubernetes/Cloud: Newer clusters may employ Kubernetes for deployment.
 This is particularly commonly used today on major cloud providers, all of which provide hosted Kubernetes as a service.
 People today use Dask on Kubernetes using either of the following: